Close

 2. Keeps Fatigue at Bay

 Moringa is loaded with iron, which is very essential for a nursing mother.
 Ample amounts of iron in the body can help a new mom deal with fatigue and exhaustion.
-Also, a woman may lose a considerable amount of blood during labour; hence, inducing moringa may help in replenishing the lost blood from a new mother’s body.
+Also, a woman may lose a considerable amount of blood during labour; hence, taking moringa while breastfeeding may help replenish the lost blood from a new mother’s body.

 Being rich in Vitamin K, moringa helps in clotting the blood.
 It is particularly helpful to women who may be bleeding heavily after delivery.